duke24k/self-driving-car-nd/p10/README.md

 ```

-Atfter cost was minimized on the logic, steer_value & throttle_value were minimized was fed into the simulator.
+Atfter cost was minimized on the logic, steer_value & throttle_value were fed into the simulator.

 ```